calcinai/phpi/README.md

 ## GPIO

 GPIO is available as the default function of the pin objects.
 Alternate functions can be accessed by using the ```setFunction()``` method.
+It is recommended to use the function names as opposed to `ALT0..5` unless you know exactly what you're doing.
 A few useful classes are included for digital interaction.